Importance and Mission

 1. Enhancing Petroleum Production Technology

-• Condensate treatment: Various condensate treatment technologies have been developed to increase efficiency and reduce costs such as the chemical demulsifier to help accelerate the separation of unwanted components in the form of particles, the adsorbent and filter, the improvement of unwanted component measurement, etc.
+• Condensate treatment: Various condensate treatment technologies have been developed to increase efficiency and reduce costs such as the adsorbent, liquid-liquid coalescer to separate the contaminant water from condensate and filter, the improvement of unwanted component measurement, etc.

-• CO2 removal: PTTEP has developed technologies to increase the efficiency of Carbon Dioxide separation and reduce the loss of saleable gas, such as development of CO2 removal membrane technology, development of metal-organic framework (MOF) absorbents, etc.
+• CO2 removal: PTTEP has developed technologies to increase the efficiency of Carbon Dioxide separation and reduce the loss of saleable gas, such as development of CO2 removal membrane technology, development of advanced absorbents, etc.

 2. Operational Efficiency Improvement Technology

 Operations in the petroleum production process in an efficient way are beneficial in terms of increasing production, reducing costs, and increasing work safety.
-PTTEP has developed technologies to improve operations in many areas such as the development of autonomous robots to perform field operation activities and detection of equipment abnormalities on petroleum production platforms, and a diamond-like carbon coating to prevent process equipment from corrosion and erosion, etc.
+PTTEP has developed technologies to improve operations in many areas such as:

 3. Petroleum Facility and Installation Decommissioning Technology